 Remember, you get a free consultation so you can decide to say “No” if you don’t think Blooom is for you.

-- Research funds in plan
+- Research funds in your plan

-- Choose optimal funds
+- Choose optimal funds for your risk tolerance

 - Minimize hidden investment fees